johnnydevriese/johnnydevriese.github.io/_posts/2020-02-09-running-postgresql-in-docker.markdown

 ---
 layout: post
-title:  "Running PostgrSQL in Docker"
+title:  "Running PostgreSQL in Docker"
 date:   2020-02-09 18:52:21
 categories: postgreSQL database docker
 ---

-POSTGRES my beauty
+PostgreSQL is like therapy after trying to wrangle Cassandra for years!
+Lets get it up and running in a docker container.

 I tried to install/run with brew but got an error connection refused.
 I think this has to do with other fuzion config found in /etc/hosts